Expert Water Consulting Services

 Project Detail

-In 1996, the Adigudem dam had already been completed and the next assignment was to construct the irrigation canals at the downstream of the dam.
-Figure 1 shows the Adigudem surface irrigation project (Gumselasa dam).
+In 1996, the Adigudem Dam was completed, and the next phase of the project involved constructing the irrigation canals downstream of the dam.
+Figure 1 illustrates the Adigudem Surface Irrigation Project, including the Gumselasa Dam.

 Figure 1 Adigudem surface irrigation project (Gumselasa dam), Tigray, Ethiopia